 "Analysis does suggest that there are many households in Copeland who are being excluded from the owner-occupied sector (as evidenced by reductions in owners with a mortgage and increases in the size of the private rented sector).
-This suggests that a key issue in the Borough is about access to capital (e.g. for deposits, stamp duty, legal costs) as well as potentially mortgage restrictions (e.g. where employment is temporary) rather than simply the cost of housing to buy."
+This suggests that a key issue in Copeland is about access to capital (e.g. for deposits, stamp duty, legal costs) as well as potentially mortgage restrictions (e.g. where employment is temporary) rather than simply the cost of housing to buy."

-13.11.5 A significant amount of the borough's affordable and low-cost housing stock is also of the wrong configuration (e.g. with the main bathrooms off a bedroom), may be in poor condition and/or may not contain many of the features which attract people to modern housing developments such as gardens and parking space.
+- 13.11.5 A significant amount of Copeland's affordable and low-cost housing stock is also of the wrong configuration (e.g. with the main bathrooms off a bedroom), may be in poor condition and/or may not contain many of the features which attract people to modern housing developments such as gardens and parking space. - 13.11.6 The Housing Needs Study (HNS) supports the above findings.
+It acknowledges that whilst average earnings in Copeland are the 6th highest in the UK, 21% of people who responded to the housing needs survey earned £18,000 or less per annum.